Number of Fellows per Rotation: 2-3

 Interpersonal/Communication Skills

-The fellow will demonstrate sensitivity and compassion to children, adolescents, and to their families/caretakers affected by psychopathology and will continue to develop relationships with other professionals or professionals in training including supervisors, colleagues, students, and allied professionals.
+The fellow will demonstrate sensitivity and compassion to children, adolescents, and their families/caretakers affected by psychopathology and will continue to develop relationships with other professionals or professionals in training including supervisors, colleagues, students, and allied professionals.
 In the clinic, major aspects of professional development will include:

 • Responsibility for patient care as demonstrated by timely response or communication with families, attending(s), and other health professionals